-We have audited the accompanying balance sheet of Laser Photonics Corporation (the "Company") as of December 31, 2020, the related statement of operations, stockholders' equity (deficit), and cash flows for the period November 8, 2019 (Inception) through December 31, 2019 and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019, and the results of its operations and its cash flows for the period November 8, 2019 (Inception) through December 31, 2019, in conformity with accounting principles generally accepted in the United States.
+We have audited the accompanying consolidated balance sheets of Laser Photonics Corporation as of December 31, 2021 and 2020, the related statements of operations, stockholders' equity (deficit), and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States.